My Favorite Farm Stands (in Southern Vermont)

 The second salt I have on my table is Fleur de Sel, an unrefined salt hand-harvested from the top layers of seawater as it evaporates.

-Salt Tips
+Refreshing Salt

 Be judicious.
 Always taste as you go, and add a little at a time.
 You can always add more, but fixing something you’ve over-salted is difficult.